 But hey – that’s what being a Local Tourist is all about, right?

 I’m only including destinations that I’ve personally visited and enjoyed.
-Clearly, I need to spend more time in Ohio and Michigan, and I’ll be making an effort to do that in 2022.
+Clearly, I need to spend more time in Ohio and Michigan.

 For each road trip destination, I’ve included driving time.
 This assumes you’ll be driving interstates and won’t be avoiding toll roads.
 It also assumes no traffic.
 Depending on when you leave for your weekend road trips from Chicago, traffic could increase times by at least an hour, so check Google maps or Waze before you go.